 Q: What if I still have more questions that weren’t answered here?

-A: Call, email or stop by the Study Abroad Office!
+A: Call, email or stop by the Study Away Office!
 You do not need to schedule an appointment with us to come in and ask general questions.
 Our office is located in Suite 102 of the Kanbar Campus Center.
 Office hours are Monday through Friday, 9 AM to 5 PM.
 (Please visit our contact page for more contact information.)